Skip to content

 If you notice blood on toilet paper or bleeding during bowel movements, or if your hemorrhoids do not improve after a week of at-home treatment, talk to your doctor.

 Do not assume that bleeding is due to a swollen vein, especially if you are also experiencing changes in bowel movements or stool.
-Bleeding can occur due to other conditions, including anal cancer and colon cancer.
+Bleeding can occur due to other conditions, including rectal cancer and colon cancer.
 Seek emergency medical treatment if you:

 • Notice large amounts of rectal bleeding